Last updated on August 1, 2022 at 03:58 pm

 The biggest benefit of using a business communication app is that it is accessible to all employees regardless of where they work or their type of employment.
 For many organizations, a mobile app fills a large gap in their communication strategy by reaching hard-to-reach employees.

 Another perk is that apps make it easier to create 360-degree communication campaigns.
 These are campaigns that have a multi-touch approach by using banners, posts, alert reminders, and even calendar events to communicate and change behavior.

 Apps are also set up to support multimedia content.
-This makes them an ideal channel for sharing video messages from leadership, PDFs or word documents, weblinks, podcasts, and more.
-This gives communication teams the most flexibility.
+This makes them an ideal channel for sharing video messages from leadership, PDFs or word documents, web links, podcasts, and more.
+This gives comms teams the most flexibility.